 Children under the age of 6, travel for free; persons under 18 or over 65 are qualified for half-fare tickets, but only if they buy the Ath.ena ticket directly from a clerk at a ticket office, with their passport or I.D. card.

 There is also theAth.ena card, which is more durable; so if staying a while in Athens and you are planning on using public transportation often, these cards are definitely recommended.
 Just keep in mind that there is a minimum top up of 4.50€for this card.

 Finding taxi’s in Athens is very easy, whether it’s flagging one down on the street or calling private dispatchers (a small charge may apply); they are considered cheap, comparing to the rest of the E.U. and are quite convenient.

 Greek taxi drivers are polite on the whole and helpful, and most speak basic English.

-With private dispatchers, the above do not apply.
-Depending where you want to go or if you are booking the taxi for a later time or date, charges may apply.
+With private dispatchers, the above does not apply.
+Depending on where you want to go or if you are booking the taxi for a later time or date, charges may apply.

 Day tariff : 05:00 – 00:00

 The minimum fare is: €3,50

 Rafina Port 35€ 50€

 Lavrio Port 47€ 65€